walles/git-commit-message-plus/README.md

 ### TODO

+- Warn about not running `git commit -v`?
 - Mark commit message subject line with:
-  - `meta.scope.subject.git-commit`
+  - DONE: `meta.scope.subject.git-commit`
   - `meta.scope.subject-after-50.git-commit`
   - `meta.scope.subject-after-72.git-commit`
 - Add Quick Fixes for some of our diagnostics
-- Warn about not running `git commit -v`?
 - Update the screenshot
 - Make an icon
 - Make sure diagnostics are applied to newly opened files, not just on file